What if I cannot pay my tax bill?

 What is a determination?

 If you were supposed to submit tax returns to HMRC but have not done so, they may have sent you a ‘determination’ of the tax they think you owe.
-Even though this will be an estimated amount, it is legally enforceable until you submit the outstanding return, which you must do within 12 months of receiving the determination (or three years from the filing date, whichever is later).
-HMRC must send you the determination within three years of the date the return was originally due to be filed (usually 31 January after the tax year end – so, for a 2015/16 tax return HMRC’s ‘final date’ for issuing a determination would be three years from 31 January 2017, which is 31 January 2020).
+Even though this will be an estimated amount, it is legally enforceable until you submit the outstanding return, which you must do within 12 months of receiving the determination (or three years from the filing date of the outstanding return to which it relates, is later).
+HMRC must send you the determination within three years of the date the return was originally due to be filed (usually 31 January after the tax year end – so, for a 2016/17 tax return HMRC’s ‘final date’ for issuing a determination would be three years from 31 January 2018, which is 31 January 2021).
 If you miss the time limit for submitting your return after receiving the determination, then the determination stands unless HMRC agree a claim you might make for ‘special relief’ – this is explained on the TaxAid website.

-When you contact the Business Payment Support Service, you will be expected to make an offer to HMRC as to how you propose to settle the outstanding amount – that is, what you can afford to pay and what period of time you need to make the repayments.
+When you contact HMRC, you will be expected to make an offer t as to how you propose to settle the outstanding amount – that is, what you can afford to pay and what period of time you need to make the repayments.
 If HMRC do not agree to your proposal in its entirety, it should form the basis of your discussions to reach an acceptable repayment arrangement.

-Before you call them, you should have the following information to hand:
+Before you call HMRC, you should have the following information to hand:

-your name and/or the name of your business;
+- your name and/or the name of your business and address;

-details of the tax that you believe you will have difficulty paying;
+- details of the tax payment that you wish to discuss;

 There is more information on what to do if you cannot pay your tax on time on GOV.UK.